Seniors Property Tax Deferral Program

 - Saskatoon Council on Aging Office, located in the Saskatoon Field House

-- You may also contact us and an application may be sent to you by mail
+- Or, contact us to have an application sent to you by mail

 Frequently Asked Questions